monk-ee/TheSleeper/README.md

 Tag Guide
 ==========
  + A tag needs to be added to each resource you wish to stop, the format is *TimeStartStop*.
-This should be managed by cloudformation or orchestration.
+ + This should (must) be managed by cloudformation or orchestration.
  + A minimum default of shutdown should be set UNLESS the resource must run all the time eg a utility server.
 A good default is: 0 21 * * *